Netsaken/UMSL-CS-4760-Project/README.txt

 How to Run:
 1. Navigate to project folder
 2. Run "make"
-3. Invoke program using "./chain -p #" where '#' is the number of processes
+3. Invoke program using "./chain -p # -s # -i #"
+    The # after -p should be the number of processes you want to run The # after -s should be the time to sleep between iterations, in seconds The # after -i should be the number of iterations you want to run

 Git Repository: https://github.com/Netsaken/UMSL-CS-4760-Project